biobakery/humann/doc/UserManual.md

 $OUTPUT_DIR = the output directory

+*The gene families file will not be created if the input file type is a gene table.

+**Intermediate temp files will also be created:**

+1. $DIR/$SAMPLENAME_bowtie2_aligned.sam
+	* the full alignment output from bowtie2
+2. $DIR/$SAMPLENAME_bowtie2_aligned.tsv
+	* only the reduced aligned data from the bowtie2 output
+3. $DIR/$SAMPLENAME_bowtie2_index*
+	* bowtie2 index files created from the custom chochophlan database
+4. $DIR/$SAMPLENAME_bowtie2_unaligned.fa
+	* a fasta file of unaligned reads after the bowtie2 step
+5. $DIR/$SAMPLENAME_custom_chocophlan_database.ffn
+	* a custom chocophlan database of fasta sequences
+6. $DIR/$SAMPLENAME_metaphlan_bowtie2.txt
+	* the bowtie2 output from metaphlan
+7. $DIR/$SAMPLENAME_metaphlan_bugs_list.tsv
+	* the bugs list output from metaphlan
+8. $DIR/$SAMPLENAME_$TRANSLATEDALIGN_aligned.tsv
+	* the alignment results from the translated alignment step
+9. $DIR/$SAMPLENAME_$TRANSLATEDALIGN_unaligned.fa
+	* a fasta file of unaligned reads after the translated alignment step
+10. $DIR/$SAMPLENAME.log
+	* a log of the run

+* $DIR=$OUTPUT_DIR/$SAMPLENAME_humann2_temp/
+* $SAMPLENAME is the basename of the fastq/fasta input file
+* $TRANSLATEDALIGN is the translated alignment software selected (rapsearch2 or usearch)

+NOTE: $SAMPLENAME can be set by the user with the option "--output-basename <$NEWNAME>".

+### Demo runs

+The examples folder contains four demo example input files.
+These files are of fasta, fastq, sam, and blastm8 format.
+Blastm8 format is created by the following software: rapsearch2, usearch, and blast.

+To run the fasta demo type the command:

+`` humann2 --input examples/demo.fasta --output $OUTPUT_DIR``

+To run the fastq demo type the command:

+`` humann2 --input examples/demo.fastq --output $OUTPUT_DIR``

+To run the sam demo type the command:

+`` humann2 --input examples/demo.sam --output $OUTPUT_DIR``

+To run the blastm8 demo type the command:

+`` humann2 --input examples/demo.m8 --output $OUTPUT_DIR``

+$OUTPUT_DIR is the output directory

+Since sam and blastm8 are mapping results, using these files as input to HUMAnN2 will bypass both the nucleotide and translated mapping portions of the flow.

 ### Output files

 When HUMAnN2 is run, three main output files will be created (where `` $SAMPLENAME = the basename of $SAMPLE ``):